 Vulnerable employees’ rights

 Employers also have a duty to consider staff who are pregnant or have underlying health conditions.
-Potentially, vulnerable employees who contract COVID-19 in the workplace may also be able to claim if they are required to return to work when they are able to operate perfectly well and safely from home.
+Potentially, vulnerable employees who contract coronavirus at work may also be able to claim if they are required to return to work when they are able to operate perfectly well and safely from home.

 Appropriate PPE must be provided to protect employees against the level of risk to their health in their workplace